GST Composition Scheme

 - Legal Name of Business

-- Trade Name (if any)
+- Trade Name (if any) as well as

 - Address of Principal Place of Business